buffstop/PepCoopMembership/docs/design/index.rst

 ============== ========= =====================================================
 Attribute name Data type Description
 ============== ========= =====================================================
-id             Integer   (Primary key) Technical id of the data record member_id      Integer   (Foreign key Member.id) The member to which the dues
+id             Integer   (Primary key) Technical id of the data record. member_id      Integer   (Foreign key Member.id) The member to which the dues
-                         invoice is issued
+                         invoice is issued.
 dues_id        Integer   (Foreign key, Dues.id) The dues which defines the
-                         context in which the dues invoice is issued
+                         context in which the dues invoice is issued.
 ============== ========= =====================================================

 DuesAttribute attributes (inherits Accounting.Account):